Adriana-Camarotto/README-Generator/README.md

 ---

 ## 📌 Usage
-In order to use this application, Answer all the  questions  using  your termninal  to  create an professional README to your repository.
+In order to use this application, Use your terminal to answer  the questions to create an proffessional readme.md

 ---